jinikeda/weads/Development_Note.md

 ## Development (desirable)
 - Replace private module: pyadcircmodules
-- Read maxele.63 and create max inundation map (Pete create a python file), Jin modify hydromem.py (ongoing) ~~- MEM 5 classifications in src/mem.py (Jin done on Aug 22)~~
+- Read maxele.63 and create max inundation map (Pete create a Python file).
+Jin modify hydromem.py (ongoing) ~~- MEM 5 classifications in src/mem.py (Jin done on Aug 22)~~
-- Pete modify src/tidaldatums.py (avoid double for loops) -> Jin and Chris work on cython with parallelization.
+- Pete modifies src/tidaldatums.py (avoid double for loops) -> Jin and Chris will work on Cython with parallelization.

 ## Modifications (desirable)
 ~~- src/hyconn.py (currently used for loops and time-consuming + not sure about pond classification, Jin slightly modified the code Aug 19)~~

 ## Modifications (optional)
-- src/tidaldatumsidw.py: GDAL IDW may not perform well (Jin and Linoj used another approach in CRMS2MAP, need to be consider, pending Jin Aug 22)
+- src/tidaldatumsidw.py: GDAL IDW may not perform well (Jin and Linoj used another approach in CRMS2MAP, which need to be considered, pending Jin Aug 22)

 **NOTE**
+## Input/Output storage
+### xxx
+---

 NWI classification
 - 8 = salt marsh (regularly flooded)